gregwhitaker/jqflag/README.md

 jqflag
 ===

-*A small motorized flag for when you just want to @jquatier on something*
+*A small motorized flag for when you just want to ["JQ"](https://github.com/jquatier) on something.*

 ##License
 Copyright 2016 Greg Whitaker